horans/pardot-form-ajax-handler/README.md

 * Make sure that you have `[type="submit"]` button/input to submit your form.
 * Please __DO NOT__ give ID to `.pfah-wrapper`, PFAH will ID it automatically.
-* Multiple forms are supported (different Pardot forms).
+* Multiple forms are supported, while same forms share same states.

 ## Advanced Usage